If you’ve never thought of visiting Patagonia, you should – there’s hidden gems a’plenty.

 In 2006, the boutique hotel underwent a major renovation by Chilean architect Sebastián Irrazával.

 The result is a funky mix of Nordic furnishings, unadorned woodwork and a multi-story eucalyptus wall.
+The hotel boasts sweeping views of Ultima Esperanza Fjord, the Balmaceda and Serrano glaciers and mountain as far as the eye can see.

 The 29 rooms are sparse but comfortable, and the knockout rooftop spa has three outdoor jacuzzis with views of the grey fjords and glaciers.